Segment Display Tutorial for Arduino, ESP8266 and ESP32

 The 8×8 Dot Matrix Display has in total 64 LEDs and normally 16 pins.
 But I bought the module version of the dot matrix display, so that the dot matrix itself is connected to a shift register.
 Therefore we only have to connect 5 pins to our microcontroller.
 On the other side of the dot matrix display, the module has the same connection because you are able to connect multiple 8×8 Dot Matrix Display modules in a row, called daisy chain.

-The following pictures shows the connection between 8×8 dot matrix display in the module version and different Arduino, ESP8266 and ESP32 microcontroller boards.
+The following pictures shows the connection between 8×8 dot matrix display in the module version and the Arduino, ESP8266 or ESP32 microcontroller.

 8x8 Dot Display Arduino Nano